 Powder

-Finally, the fourth component of a metallic cartridge is the powder.
-There is a modern smokeless powder for just about any specialized task.
-The rule of thumb is that you will use a “faster” (burn rate) powder for non-magnum rounds or cartridges that emulate pistol cartridges and a “slower” powder for magnum rounds or other cartridges that you wish to get maximum velocity from.
+Lastly, the fourth component of a metallic cartridge is the powder.
+Modern smokeless powders cater to a wide range of specialized tasks.
+Generally, you’ll opt for a “faster” burn rate powder for non-magnum rounds or those resembling pistol cartridges, and a “slower” powder for magnum rounds or cartridges where maximum velocity is desired.
 As with bullets, a complete article could be written just about powder.

 We will look at, among other things, these items: